AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

 * Should be something "bigger" than packages

    - Subsystems
-   - Directly relating library items in one name-space
+   - Directly relating library items in one namespace

       + One big package has too many disadvantages